acdc-pv-unsw/LumiNet/README.md

 # LumiNet
 Trained CNN for feature extraction of luminescence images stored in pickle files under LumiNet/Models for efficiency, short-circuit current and open-circuit voltage prediction.
 Details of the pickle files can be found in fine_tuning.py.
 You can train from scratch your own LumiNet CNN in luminet-train.py with your custom dataset, as well as use transfer learning (transfer_learning.py) or fine-tuning (fine_tuning.py) on your dataset for regression or classification tasks.

+Packages required are shown in requirement.txt (pip install requirement.txt), and models with the trained CNN and without the ML regression are also saved ("_noML") for back-compatibility issues with sklearn.

 # Paper: Half and full solar cell efficiency binning by deep learning on electroluminescence images
 https://doi.org/10.1002/pip.3484